caburj/kwartrack/NOTES.md

 * [ ] Allow editing the accounts, partitions, and categories.
   - Always edit mode in the sidebar?

-* [ ] Bug: The transaction form is not properly reset.

 * [ ] User registration.
   - 2 cases
     - user will start his own db